Rob Oppenheim: Professional career

 Oppenheim turned professional in September 2002.
 Since then, he has played on the Canadian Tour, Cleveland Tour, Hooter's Winter Series, and Moonlight Tour.
 In 2004, he was the medalist at the first stage of PGA Tour Q-School but fail to earn his card.
 In 2005, he was the Cleveland Tour leading money winner and New England Pro Tour Player of the Year.
 In 2006, he finished second on Canadian Tour Order of Merit (money list).

 Oppenheim played in two PGA Tour events in the 2006 season, finishing tied for 108th and tied for 41st in the Deutsche Bank Championship and the Bell Canadian Open, respectively.
 He attempted to enter the PGA Tour in October 2008 in Q School.
 He came in 27th when the top 23 advance.
 In 2009 he successfully graduated to the Nationwide Tour, where he played regularly until 2015.

 In 2014, he finished only 79th in the Web.com Tour rankings, but then finished 11th at the Web.com Tour Q School to earn a return.
 He won his first Web.com Tour tournament in June 2015.
 Despite his win, Oppenheim missed the cut at the final regular season event and finished 26th on the money list, one spot and $943 short of Harold Varner III, the player who finished 25th and earned the last automatic PGA Tour card.
 After just missing out on a Tour card during the regular season, Oppenheim earned a PGA Tour card through the Web.com Tour Finals by just $101 over Eric Axley.
 The card was made possible after Lucas Glover bogeyed the 18th in the final round of the Web.com Tour Championship to finish T12 with Oppenheim, giving him just enough to earn a PGA Tour card.
 Oppenheim only found out when he got a phone call from the PGA Tour after he left the course, feeling dejected after thinking he just missed earning a Tour card.
 The 2015-16 PGA Tour season will be the first for Oppenheim after six years on the Web.com Tour.

 Oppenheim didn't earn enough to retain his Tour card and ended the abbreviated Web.com Tour Finals $392 short of regaining his PGA Tour privileges.
 At the 2017 AT&T Pebble Beach Pro-Am, Oppenheim shot a 9-under-par score of 278, finishing T8, and won $216,000.
 It was his career-best PGA Tour finish for Oppenheim, who was playing on a sponsor exemption.

+Personal life

+Oppenheim lives near Orlando, Florida, with his wife, Lacey, and two children.